 The first step in recovering from a concussion is rest.
 Rest is essential to help the brain heal.
 Athletes with a concussion need rest from physical and mental activities that require concentration and attention as these activities may worsen symptoms and delay recovery.
 Exposure to loud noises, bright lights, computers, video games, television and phones (including texting) all may worsen the symptoms of concussion.
-Athletes typically require 24-48 hours of rest, though some may require a longer period of time.
+Athletes typically require 24-48 hours of rest, though some may require longer.